Cart 0

 We offer exclusive gyotaku art and dining experiences that are a truly one-of-a-kind!

-Email admin@pipitrestaurant for our art & dining brochure
+Email admin@pipitrestaurant for our art & dining prices

 BOOK ART CLASSES

-PUBLIC ART CLASSES.
-We host public classes every 2-3 months.
-We can tailor classes to your dates, please email us.
+• PUBLIC ART CLASSES.
+We host public classes every 2-3 months, and can tailor Monday classes to your dates if you email us ahead.

 ARTIST STATEMENT CV